Assessing Student Learning Outcomes

 The continuous process of assessing student learning outcomes aligns with the Middle States Commission on Higher Education’s Standards for Accreditation, specifically, Standard V - Educational Effectiveness Assessment, which states that the "assessment of student learning and achievement demonstrates that the institution’s students have accomplished educational goals consistent with their program of study, degree level, the institution’s mission, and appropriate expectations for institutions of higher education.”

-This continuous process provides faculty, staff and students with a clear understanding of the program’s mission, the expected learning goals of the program, how the curriculum supports those learning goals, and how all students are performing on those learning goals.
+This continuous process provides faculty, staff and students with a clear understanding of the program’s mission, the expected learning goals of the program, how the curriculum supports those learning goals, and how all subgroups of students, particularly underrepresented students, are performing on those learning goals.
 The process allows programs to make data-informed decisions about revising curriculum, assignments, student support, and other aspects of the academic program where needed.

 At the University of Pittsburgh, each academic program’s process for assessing student learning outcomes is recorded on a Student Learning Outcomes Matrix document.